pokt-network/pocket/shared/modules/doc/README.md

 This enables the developer to define different implementations of a module and to register the one that is needed at runtime.
 This is because we can only have one module registered with a unique name and also because, by convention, we keep module names defined as constants.
 This is useful not only for prototyping but also for different use cases such as the `p1` CLI and the `pocket` binary where different implementations of the same module are necessary due to the fact that the `p1` CLI doesn't have a persistence module but still needs to know what's going on in the network.

+Submodules can be registered the same way full Modules can be, by passing the Submodule to the RegisterModule function.
+Submodules should typically be registered to the bus for dependency injection reasons.

 ##### Modules Registry Example